Engagement style rings

 Vintage (certified post-consumer) diamonds

-Laboratory-grown diamonds are usually around 2/3 the price of mined diamonds.
+By contrast, Laboratory-grown diamonds are usually around two-thirds the price of mainstream mined diamonds.
+(And around half the price of Argyle diamonds.)

-Yellow diamonds are available in limited supply.
+Yellow diamonds however, are in limited supply and their prices reflect this.
 They are similar in price to white Argyle diamonds.

 Pink diamonds are a luxury item.
-Pinks over a certain size are often bought as investments Their value rises every year.
-The Argyle mine where most of the world’s supply is found has a limited lifespan and the price will only increase.*
+Pinks over a certain size are often bought as investments as (historically at least) their value rises every year*.
+The Argyle mine, where most of the world’s supply is found, is expected to run out sometime around 2020, so it’s reasonable to expect the prices for pink diamonds will only increase.

-Pink diamonds can be on par with super luxury car prices.
-Larger ones can cost more than a house.
+Tiny, 1mm diameter pink accent diamonds can start at $800 each.
+Larger, good quality pink diamonds can be on par with luxury car prices.
+Larger ones still can easily cost more than a house.

 They are subject to change with currency (and other) fluctuations.
 Current as at 29th August, 2017 with the Australian dollar @ $US0.78

-Prices for gemstones vary wildly depending on type and quality.
+Prices for gemstones vary wildly depending on type, size and quality.

 The best thing to do is contact us to discuss what you want and how that will fit into your budget.